We don’t actively support Internet Explorer

 Negotiation and Conflict Resolution in Criminal Practice

-- includes case studies, ethical dilemmas, and suggestions for further readings
+- includes learning objectives, chapter overviews, case studies, ethical dilemmas, and suggestions for further reading

 Table of Contents